esturdivant-usgs/science-base-automation/README.md

 Ensure there is one and only one XML file for each desired SB page.
 These XML files should pass MP error checking.
 NOTE: The script will overwrite XML files.
 You may want to save a separate archive of the original XML files.

-The code makes some assumptions about your naming system.
-It uses the XML metadata files to identify and group files within datasets.
-It considers any file with a .xml extension to be metadata.
-It assumes that the dataset basename is everything before either the first '.' or before '\_meta'.
-Thus, a shapefile might include the files data.shp, data.dbf, and either data.shp.xml or data_meta.xml.
-If the metadata file is data_meta.xml or data.shp.xml, the code will upload all files beginning with 'data'.
-The browse graphic should be a file with image format (png, jpb, gif, etc.) with lowercase 'browse' proceeding (directly or indirectly) the data basename.
-E.g. data_browse.png.

 - filenames should follow this pattern: data_1.shp, data_1.shp.xml (or data_1_meta.xml), data_1_browse.png, where 'data_1' is the _basename_ of the dataset and the suffixes '.shp' or '\_meta' and '\_browse' indicate metadata or browse graphics respectively.
 - you can use placeholder values in the XML files and provide find and replace values in the find_and_replace variable in config_autoSB.py.
 The default configuration will search for the strings https://doi.org/XXXXX and DOI:XXXXX and replace the X's with the input DOI value.
 Note those are __five__ capital X's.